 Terrines and charcuterie are one of my great loves.
 This spring venison terrine recipe is a good example of how I use odds and ends like venison liver.

-Terrines and charcuterie in general are one of my great loves, and this spring terrine is a good example of how I use odds and ends, (especially venison liver) and how you can too.
-Looking at the ingredient list might be daunting, but you need to look at it more as a blueprint, with different pieces you can plug in and remove as you like.
+Looking at the ingredient list might be daunting.
+But, you can look at it like a blueprint with different pieces you can plug in and remove as you like.

 Notes on special ingredients and substitutions